 The best way to test the quality and suitability of a knife is to physically pick it up and hold it.
 You'll need to determine how comfortable it is to use – some people prefer lightweight knives, others prefer something that feels more substantial – and whether it feels evenly balanced between the blade and the handle.

 Before buying a kitchen knife you'll need to take into account the blade and handle material, how comfortable the knife is to hold and how easy it is to clean.
 Consider the following features:

 The material used in the blade affects the knife's price, performance and durability.
 Stainless steel and carbon steel are the two most popular choices.
 Stainless steel is affordable and resists stains but requires regular sharpening whereas carbon steel is hard and sharpens easily, but is expensive, has no stain resistance and requires special maintenance to prevent rust.
-There's also c, which is essentially designed to offer all the benefits of stainless steel but with extra durability.
-Other options include ceramic blades (very hard and sharp but can chip or crack), Damascus steel (looks beautiful but can be expensive) and stainless steel.
+There's also high carbon stainless steel, which is essentially designed to offer all the benefits of stainless steel but with extra durability.
+Other options include ceramic blades (very hard and sharp but can chip or crack), tool steel and Damascus steel (looks beautiful but can be expensive).

 Check the length of the blade to see whether it will be easy and practical to use for all the tasks you need.
 Chef's knives usually have a blade length of 20cm, but shorter and longer blades are available.
 If you have smaller hands, a shorter blade length may feel more comfortable.

 Knife handle materials include stainless steel, plastic, wood and composites.
 They all have their pros and cons – for example, wood can warp over time but stainless steel can be slippery when wet – and in terms of which one feels the most comfortable to hold, it's all down to personal preference.